 So why would you share your work with anyone before you’ve revised your first draft, improved it, making sure it’s as good as you can make it before anyone else reads it?

 You wouldn’t.
-That’s why you rewrite.
+That’s why you perform a story edit and rewrite.

 Rewrite: to write (something) again especially in a different way in order to improve it or to include new information – Merriam-Webster Dictionary